goblinqueen/zenpal/README.md

 Zenmoney csv import interface is here: https://zenmoney.ru/a/#import

-The file called Download.csv can be placed anywhere (take note of the file location).
+The downloaded statement can be placed anywhere (take note of the file location).
 Then run from a command line:

-    $ python3 zenpal.py -f ./Download.csv -o Converted.csv -a True
+    $ python3 zenpal.py -f ./Download.csv -o Converted.csv -a

 This will parse the Download.csv file and append the converted content to Converted.csv

     optional arguments:
         -h, --help            show this help message and exit -f FILE, --file FILE  Path or name of the file you wish to edit